-Dao Foods was founded by experienced impact investors and social entrepreneurs Tao Zhang and Albert Tseng, in collaboration with New Crop Capital and the Good Food Institute.
-Through the Dao Foods network both within and outside China, Dao Foods will identify, assess, select, and support the most promising companies in the plant-based and alternative protein sector.
+Founded by experienced impact investors and social entrepreneurs, in collaboration with New Crop Capital and the Good Food Institute, the Dao Foods international network is committed to identifying, assessing and supporting the most promising companies in China’s plant-based and alternative protein sector.

 Albert is passionate about utilizing the power of business to address important social issues.
 Albert has over 20 years experience spanning from impact investment and social enterprise in international development to business development and management consulting in medical technology.
 Albert is founder of Moonspire Social Ventures which invests in social enterprises and funds that have business models that impact the UN Sustainable Development Goals.
 Albert also served as COO of a social enterprise in the global health area (BlueDot) that he helped through seed and Series A rounds and growth from 5 people to 50 people in a few short years.
 This startup was venture financed by Horizons Ventures in Hong Kong which had also funded Impossible Foods, JUST, Perfect Day, and Modern Meadow and it is through these companies that Albert learned of the negative environmental and health consequences of industrial animal agriculture and the potential of food companies to change the food system.
 Albert has an MPA from Harvard University, an MHSc. in Biomedical Engineering from the University of Toronto, and a BASc. in Mechanical Engineering from the University of Waterloo.

 Imagine a food system where the most affordable and delicious products are also good for our bodies and the planet.
 The Good Food Institute (GFI) is a U.S.-based 501(c)(3) nonprofit that has a team of scientists, entrepreneurs, lawyers, and lobbyists, all of whom are laser focused on using markets and food technology to transform our food system away from factory farmed animal products and toward clean meat and plant-based alternatives.
-More information is at: http://www.gfi.org.
+Learn More: http://www.gfi.org